I started SPBuzz in 2004.

 one that was accepted!
 And then it was announced that the newsletter

-then-president’s wife had been rejected, and that the whole
+by the then-president’s wife had been rejected, and that the

 I am not sure if that story was true, but it was plausible, given